betocostadev/betocostadev.github.io/apps/memgame/README.md

 Course Syllabus [here](https://d20vrrgs8k4bvw.cloudfront.net/documents/en-US/fend-syllabus-9.0.0.pdf).

 This version was made from scratch, using HTML, CSS and Vanilla Javascript only.
 No frameworks and/or build tools were used.
-The project was done with no Graceful degradation in mind.
+The project was done with no *Graceful degradation* in mind.
 Test only on newer browsers.

----
+***

 ### How to play
 *Playable Version Available* [here](https://betocostadev.github.io/apps/memgame/index.html).